4.4. External data types

 * - 0 on success,

-* - a negative value if an error occurred
+* - a negative value if initialization failed (in which case

 */